-- (iii) All children in morning center-based settings who have not received breakfast at the time they arrive at the Early Head Start or Head Start program must be served a nourishing breakfast. - (iv) Each infant and toddler in center-based settings must receive food appropriate to his or her nutritional needs, developmental readiness, and feeding skills, as recommended in the USDA meal pattern or nutrient standard menu planning requirements outlined in 7 CFR parts 210, 220, and 226. - (v) For 3- to 5-year-olds in center-based settings, the quantities and kinds of food served must conform to recommended serving sizes and minimum standards for meal patterns recommended in the USDA meal pattern or nutrient standard menu planning requirements outlined in 7 CFR parts 210, 220, and 226. - (vi)-For 3- to 5-year-olds in center-based settings or other Head Start group experiences, foods served must be high in nutrients and low in fat, sugar, and salt. - (vii) Meal and snack periods in center-based settings must be appropriately scheduled and adjusted, where necessary, to ensure that individual needs are met.
+- (iii) All children in morning center-based settings who have not received breakfast at the time they arrive at the Early Head Start or Head Start program must be served a nourishing breakfast. - (iv) Each infant and toddler in center-based settings must receive food appropriate to his or her nutritional needs, developmental readiness, and feeding skills, as recommended in the USDA meal pattern or nutrient standard menu planning requirements outlined in 7 CFR parts 210, 220, and 226. - (v) For 3- to 5-year-olds in center-based settings, the quantities and kinds of food served must conform to recommended serving sizes and minimum standards for meal patterns recommended in the USDA meal pattern or nutrient standard menu planning requirements outlined in 7 CFR parts 210, 220, and 226. - (vi) For 3- to 5-year-olds in center-based settings or other Head Start group experiences, foods served must be high in nutrients and low in fat, sugar, and salt. - (vii) Meal and snack periods in center-based settings must be appropriately scheduled and adjusted, where necessary, to ensure that individual needs are met.
 Infants and young toddlers who need it must be fed ''on demand" to the extent possible or at appropriate intervals.

-Implementation Responsibility Documentation Timeline The Head Start and Early Head Start Food And Food and Daily Programs adhere to the nutritional services Nutritional Nutritional Nutritional guidelines followed by the School Board of Services Services Broward County (SBBC) in accordance with Department records the National School Lunch Act.
-Individual schools are responsible for serving School staff •-School Daily meals as planned by Broward County Schools Food and Records Food and Nutrition Services staff.
-All meals Nutritional Nutritional Food and meet USDA meal patterns and serving size Services Nutritional requirements.
-Department Services - Records USDA funds are the primary source of Food and Food and Daily payment for meal services.
-Early Head Start Nutrition Nutrition funds are used to purchase formula and food Services Services for the infants that is not funded by USDA.
-Department Department •-HS/EHS records Specialist • Receipts •-HS/EHs Director All children attending a full day center-based School Staff Nutrition Daily program receive breakfast, lunch and snack Services , which provide two-thirds of their daily Checklist nutritional needs.
-All children who arrive late without breakfast • Teachers Nutrition Daily are served a nourishing breakfast. •-Teacher Services
+Implementation Responsibility Documentation Timeline The Head Start and Early Head Start Food And Food and Daily Programs adhere to the nutritional services Nutritional Nutritional guidelines followed by the School Board of Services Services Broward County (SBBC) in accordance with Department records the National School Lunch Act.
+Individual schools are responsible for serving School staff • School Daily meals as planned by Broward County Schools Food and Records Food and Nutrition Services staff.
+All meals Nutritional Food and meet USDA meal patterns and serving size Services Nutritional requirements.
+Department Services Records USDA funds are the primary source of payment for meal services.
+Early Head Start funds are used to purchase formula and food for the infants that is not funded by USDA.
+All children attending a full day center based Food and Nutrition Services Department HS/EHS Specialist HS/EHs Director Food and Nutrition Services Department records Receipts Daily All children attending a full day center-based program receive breakfast, lunch and snack which provide two-thirds of their daily nutritional needs.
+School Staff Nutrition Services Checklist Daily All children who arrive late without breakfast • Teachers Nutrition Daily are served a nourishing breakfast. • Teacher Services